 Students regularly struggle to effectively communicate with their groups to coordinate a schedule for each unit.
 Given that coordinating with your peers is a basic element of engineering ethics, performance at this task will be graded.
-Specifically, students will receive 50 points for successfully coordinating a presentation schedule with group members before the start of each unit.
 See the assignment schedule for details.
-Moreover, students who fail to coordinate a schedule before the start of the unit will be penalized up to 50 points.
-These lost points can be made up with extra credit opportunities.